 While Nancy Snyderman went to college to study science, she ended up pursuing a career in media later on.
 Snyderman first received a degree in microbiology and medicine, eventually working as a medical practitioner prior to working in media.
 Snyderman’s journey to her dream career shows she’s more than just your average journalist.

 If there’s one thing you should know about Christine Romans, it’s that she keeps herself busy.
-Not only is she a chief business reporter for CNN, but she also produces the Show Early Launch, where the state of the financial market and economy in the U.S. is discussed.
+Not only is she a chief business reporter for CNN, but she also produces the show Early Start, where the state of the financial market and economy in the U.S. is discussed.

 It wasn’t long after Ali Vitali received her degree from Tulane University that she entered the world of political campaigns.
 In 2016, Vitali covered one of the most talked-about presidential races between Donald Trump and Hilary Clinton.
 Today, she’s a Capitol Hill correspondent for NBC News and MSNBC.